FC Code of Practice

 Summary of Changes

-8.1.1 All notifications of a breach should be made to the IWF’s Deputy Chief Executive or, in their absence, the Chief Executive of the IWF.
+8.1.1 All notifications of a breach or suspected breach by a Full Member (hereafter the “Referred Member”) should be made to the IWF’s Deputy Chief Executive or, in their absence, the Chief Executive of the IWF.

 8.1.2 Such notifications will typically be referred internally by an IWF hotline analyst who becomes aware of a suspected breach through the operation of the notice and take down process.
-Notifications may also be flagged by a member company or a third party.
+An issue may also be flagged to the IWF by another Member or a third party.
+Formal notifications to the Full Member will not however occur until no resolution is achieved within 30 days of those discussions between the IWF and the Full Member (or within 30 days of the IWF attempting to open discussions).

-8.1.3 The IWF will notify the Member company concerned of the suspected breach within 2 working days of the IWF becoming aware of the breach.
+8.1.3 Subject to paragraph 8.1.2, the IWF will notify the Referred Member of the suspected breach within 5 working days of the IWF becoming aware of the breach.

 8.1.4 The IWF will maintain a confidential log of all suspected breaches that come to its attention.